gurgunday/ghtml/README.md

 ### `htmlGenerator`

 The `htmlGenerator` function is the generator version of the `html` function.
-It allows for the generation of HTML fragments in a streaming manner, which can be particularly useful for large templates or when generating HTML on-the-fly.
+It allows for the generation of HTML fragments in an iterative manner, which can be particularly useful for large templates or when generating HTML on-the-fly.

+**Note:** It is important to note that, to be able to detect nested `htmlGenerator` usage, this function also checks if elements of an array expression are iterable as well and handles them accordingly.
+So an expression like `${[[1, 2, 3], 4]}` (note how the first element is an array itself) would be rendered as `"1,2,34"` with `html`, but as `"1234"` with `htmlGenerator`.

 ### `includeFile`